California State Militia and National

 when the Brigade was called upon during attempts to lynch accused

-murderers or when riotous conduct was displayed, such as occured
+murderers or when riotous conduct was displayed, such as occurred

 in 1876, 1877, and 1878 during the anti-Chinese demonstrations.